matthieugomez/EconPDEs.jl/docs/src/getting_started.md

 ```

 Each object in the second `NamedTuple` is evaluated at every grid point and stored as an
-array with the same shape as the grid, available in `result.optional`.
+array with the same shape as the grid, available in `result.saved`.

 ### The result